 African Private Equity: Missing the middle

-A study by the African Venture Capital Association (AVCA) examined 199 African companies backed by private equity between 2009 and 2015.
-These companies generated a net increase of 10,990 jobs, a growth of 15 percent.
-And financial firms taking part in the study created 6,399 jobs.
-The AVCA study also found that PE firms in Africa educate investees and transfer actionable skills, implementing job-quality initiatives and strengthening competencies in human resources, corporate governance and general management expertise.
+A new wave of missing-middle funds could create a dynamic pipeline, growing smaller African companies into future targets for traditional private-equity players.
+The benefits extend beyond returns.
+A study by the African Venture Capital Association examined 199 companies backed by private equity between 2009 and 2015.
+These firms generated a net increase of 10,990 jobs, a growth of 15%.
+Financial firms in the study created 6,399 positions.
+Private-equity firms also transferred skills, implementing initiatives in human resources, corporate governance and management expertise.

 Comments